BlockIo/block_io-python/README.md

 This Python package is the official reference client for the Block.io payments API.
 To use this, you will need the Dogecoin, Bitcoin, or Litecoin API key(s) from <a href="https://block.io" target="_blank">Block.io</a>.
 Go ahead, sign up :)

-#### COMPATIBILITY: Please use Python 3.6, 3.7, 3.8, or 3.9.
+#### COMPATIBILITY: Please use Python 3.6+.
 Untested on Windows: ensure all tests pass before using this package regardless.

 ## Installation